visheshshukla345/PortlandBlazers/README.md

 The repository is organized as follows:

-- `data/`: Includes the dataset(s) used in the analysis.
+- `Portland Trial Blazer Utility.xlxs:`: Includes the dataset(s) used in the analysis.
-- `presentation/`: Contains the PowerPoint presentation summarizing the findings and recommendations.
+- `Portland Trial Blazer - PPT Presentation.pdf/`: Contains the PowerPoint presentation summarizing the findings and recommendations.
+- `Portland Trial Detailed analysis.pdf/`: Contains the detailed analysis on the case.

 ## Tools Used
 The following tools and technologies were used in this analysis: